 How Can I Start Investing on CrowdStreet?

 If you’re interested in investing using CrowdStreet, create an account from the site’s home page.
-There is a minimum investment of at least $10,000 for the smallest deals, and you must be an accredited investor.
+This will give you full access to the Marketplace.
+There is a minimum investment of at least $25,000 for the smallest deals, and you must be an accredited investor.

-I strongly recommend making use of the CRE learning center and the new investor orientation website before you put a dollar (or $25,000) toward a CrowdStreet investment.
+I strongly recommend making use of their resource center and attend a new investor orientation before you put a dollar (or $25,000) toward a CrowdStreet investment.

 As I mentioned in the introduction, I think that real estate is an important asset class for most investors.
 I’m also of the opinion that most publicly traded REITs rely a bit too heavily on self-storage spaces and other mediocre investments.
 However, publicly traded REITs tend to offer massive geographic exposure, which provides some insulation from regional downturns.

 Investing in any crowdfunding real estate site has more risk than investing in a publicly traded REIT.
-The fact is, it’s nearly impossible to get your money out of CrowdStreet until a deal closes.
-You can’t really sell your shares, even if there was a market for them.
+The fact is, it’s nearly impossible to get your money out of CrowdStreet until the property full-realizes (aka sells)..
+Since it’s an illiquid investment, you can’t get out of your investment early.

 The site has great resources for learning about commercial real estate investments.
 It also clearly discloses risks, fees, and other pertinent information about individual deals.
 If you have $250,000 that you need to allocate toward real estate, you could fund 10 or more deals on CrowdStreet and gain a well-diversified portfolio of commercial real estate.